Pandemic Grief and the Change Cycle

 - Testing – maybe there is something in this we can salvage

-- Acceptance – let’s find strategies to cope; settle in – school is now at home
+- Acceptance – let’s find strategies to cope; settle into the “new norm”

-Where are we individually and collectively in these phases?
+Where are we individually and collectively in these phases during change?
 And recognizing we are in a cycle, what do we do with this information?

 Step 1 is always awareness.
 Observing and then accepting our current emotional state and the emotional state of others helps to shift from feelings to curiosity.
 It is not productive to judge nor compare where others are on the grief change curve relative to us.
 When we can get curious and find a place of observation, we can shift to a more productive viewpoint.